Minimization of hypersurfaces: Binary forms

 \section{Binary forms}

 Before we begin with the general theory, we consider the case $n = 1$ of binary forms.
-As mentioned in the introduction, the two weight vectors $[0, 0]$ and~$[0, 1]$ form a (minimal) complete set of weight vectors in this case, regardless of the degree~$d$.
+As mentioned in the introduction, the two weight vectors $[0, 0]$ and~$[0, 1]$ form a (minimal if $d \ge 2$) complete set of weight vectors in this case, regardless of the degree~$d$.
+(See also~\cite{Kollar}*{Prop.~6.1.1}.)
 Consider a binary form

 of degree~$d$, with coefficients in~$\Z$.
 This form is unstable at~$p$ for~$(T, [0, 0])$ (with any \hbox{$T \in \GL(2, \Z)$}) if and only if $p$ divides the gcd of the coefficients.
 So the first step in the minimization procedure for binary forms is to divide $F$ by the gcd of its coefficients.
 Then we only need to consider the other weight vector, $[0, 1]$.
 The condition that $F$ be unstable at~$p$ for~$(E_2, [0, 1])$ is that